 Both the October 2018 GS Note and the October 2018 GS Back End Note mature on October 2, 2019, upon which any outstanding principal and interest thereon is due and payable.
 The amounts cash funded plus accrued interest under both the October 2018 GS Note and the October 2018 GS Back End Note are convertibles into shares of the Company's common stock, at any time after April 2, 2019, at a conversion price for each share of common stock equal to 61% of the lowest closing bid price of the Company's common stock for the ten prior trading days including the day upon which a notice of conversion is received by the Company from GS Capital, subject to adjustment in certain events.
-GS Capital shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock.
+GS Capital shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by GS Capital and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
 The October 2018 GS Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$67,771 put premium.
 The Company has recorded \$4,182 of accrued interest and the total principal outstanding under the October 2018 GS Note was \$106,000 as of December 31, 2018.